Looking to pick up some gear this holiday season? Check out HUSTLR’s holiday season shopping guide for the best deals!

 5. Audio Interface

 An audio interface usually has multiple input and output channels, with independent volume controls for each input.
 This makes it suitable for interviews and podcasts with guest speakers.
-Each speaker can have their own mic, and you can control the individual audio levels.
+Each speaker can have their own microphone, and you can control the individual audio levels.

 Another advantage of using an audio interface is that it provides 48V phantom power.
-This is required when you use condenser microphones.
+This is required when you use condenser mics.
 However, you should only invest in this device if you have long-term podcasting plans.